Last updated December 19, 2022.

 We’ve been brainwashed into believing that just about all fat is bad for us when, in fact, fats are essential for overall health and especially for brain health.

 We’ve been told that when we do eat fat, it should come from polyunsaturated vegetable oils.

-They can increase your risk of depression by up to 50%.
-(14)
+Regular consumption of trans fats can increase the risk of depression by nearly 50%.

-Your brain is largely made of fat, 60% by dry weight.

-Give it the healthy fats it needs.
+The brain is largely made of fat, 60% by dry weight, so give it the healthy fats it needs.

-The best fats for the brain are found in avocados, olives, nuts, seeds, coconut oil, grass-fed butter, and fatty fish like salmon, tuna, or mackerel.
+The best fats for the brain are found in avocados, olives, nuts, seeds, coconut oil, grass-fed butter, and fatty fish like salmon, tuna, and mackerel.

 Brain Micronutrients Most Likely Missing From Your Diet

-Micronutrients are nutrients that the body needs in very small amounts.
+Micronutrients are the nutrients that the body needs in very small amounts.

 These include vitamins, minerals, antioxidants, and phytonutrients.

-Your brain needs all essential micronutrients in order to be its best.
+The brain needs all these essential micronutrients to be healthy and to function at its best.

-B vitamins have been called the “happy vitamins” or “anti-stress vitamins” because they can improve your mood and increase your tolerance to stress.
+B vitamins have been called the “happy vitamins” or “anti-stress vitamins” because they can improve mood and increase tolerance to stress.

-It can lead to a wide spectrum of mental disorders including brain fog, memory loss, dementia, depression, and even Alzheimer’s.
-(16)
+It can lead to a wide spectrum of neurological symptoms, including mental confusion, memory loss, dementia, nerve damage, fatigue, weakness, and depression.

-Another at-risk group is people who take medications that interfere with vitamin B12 absorption.
+Another at-risk group are those who take medications that interfere with vitamin B12 absorption.

 The worst offenders are acid-reducing drugs and drugs for treating type-2 diabetes.

-If you suspect you may be deficient, have your B12 level tested.
+If you suspect that you may be deficient, have a vitamin B12 blood test done.

-If you are low, supplementation can bring your levels back to normal quickly.
+If your level is low, B12 supplementation should bring it back to normal quickly.

 Vitamin D deficiency has also reached epidemic proportions.

-It’s nearly impossible to get all you need from food or from the sun.
+It’s nearly impossible to get all the vitamin D we need from food or from the sun.

-Most of the year, the sun isn’t strong enough in most of North America and Europe to allow your body to manufacture enough vitamin D.
+Second, for much of the year, the sun isn’t strong enough in most of North America and Europe to allow the body to manufacture vitamin D.

-The bottom line is that almost everyone could benefit from taking supplemental vitamin D.
+The bottom line is that you may benefit from taking supplemental vitamin D.

 As with vitamin B12, you can have your vitamin D level checked with a blood test to know for sure.

 Magnesium is so important that it’s referred to as the “master mineral.”

-Your body uses it in over 300 different metabolic functions.
-(23)
+The body uses it in hundreds of metabolic functions.

-Magnesium is so good at helping you sleep and relax, it’s been called “the original chill pill.”
-(26)
+Magnesium is so good at helping us to sleep and relax, it’s been called “the original chill pill.”

 When looking for a magnesium supplement, quality matters.

-And magnesium sulfate, the form found in Epsom salts, can cause stomach upset when taken internally.
+Magnesium sulfate, the form found in Epsom salts, can cause stomach upset, including vomiting and diarrhea.

-Better forms of magnesium include magnesium citrate, magnesium glycinate, and magnesium l-threonate which is unique in its ability to enter the brain.
+Better forms of magnesium include magnesium citrate, magnesium glycinate, and, especially, magnesium l-threonate which is unique in its ability to enter the brain.

 Omega-3 Essential Fatty Acids

-It’s widely agreed that taking an omega-3 supplement is one of the best things you can do for your brain.
+It’s widely agreed that taking an omega-3 supplement is one of the best things we can do for our brains nutritionally.

-Seniors with higher levels of DHA are nearly half as likely to develop dementia or Alzheimer’s as those with low levels of DHA.
-(31)
+Seniors with a higher DHA level are nearly half as likely to develop dementia or Alzheimer’s as those with a low level of DHA.

-You can find out if you are getting adequate omega-3 fats with this omega-3 quiz created by AlwaysOmega3s, a not-for-profit organization.
+You can find out if you are getting adequate omega-3 fats in your diet with this omega-3 quiz created by AlwaysOmega3s, a not-for-profit organization.

 If you have any doubt that you have an adequate omega-3 intake, definitely consider taking a supplement.

 Antioxidant Nutrients Protect Against Brain Aging

-Every cell in your body is affected by free radical or oxidative damage, but brain cells are particularly vulnerable.
+Every cell in the body is affected by free radical or oxidative damage, but brain cells are particularly vulnerable.

-Antioxidants are naturally occurring compounds that protect you from the harmful effects of free radicals.
+Antioxidants are naturally occurring compounds that protect cells from the harmful effects of free radicals.

 You can see oxidative damage in action by cutting open an apple.